MileHacker Logo

 Germany uses the Euro (€).
 ATMs (Geldautomaten) are widely available throughout Hamburg.
 Most hotels, restaurants, and shops accept major credit and debit cards (Visa, Mastercard).

-It is wise to carry some cash for smaller purchases or street food.
+It is wise to carry a bit of cash for small buys or street food.
 Inform your bank and credit card companies of your travel plans to avoid security holds.

 Money Tips